Japan Summer Trip. Day 5: Takamatsu

 The ferry to Shodoshima Island was really cozy.

-Nu'man playing the slot machine.
+Nu'man is playing the slot machine.

 Here we go!